Read time: 6 mins

 |

-Manufacturers, distributors and importers who wish to sell a medical device must obtain an establishment licence for class I devices.
-For class II, III or IV medical devices, the company must obtain a medical device licence issued by Health Canada.
-To do so, they must submit a device licence application and include a certificate demonstrating compliance to ISO 13485:2003.
+Manufacturers, distributors and importers who wish to sell a medical device must obtain an establishment license for class I devices.
+For class II, III or IV medical devices, the company must obtain a medical device license issued by Health Canada.
+To do so, they must submit a device license application and include a certificate demonstrating compliance to ISO 13485:2003.
 The application for class II devices is administrative in nature.
-Applications for class III devices are based on the submission of summary documents, and those for class IV devices are based on extensive data, including all study reports, quality plan, risk assessments and so on.
-5,8,9
+Applications for class III devices are based on the submission of summary documents, and those for class IV devices are based on extensive data, including all study reports, quality plan, risk assessments and so on.4

-For low-risk medical devices (most class I and certain class IIa devices), the manufacturer may make a declaration of conformity with the essential requirements, based on a self-assessment without the involvement of a Notified Body.iii For other medical devices, a Notified Body’s involvement is required.
-5,8,9
+For low-risk medical devices (Class I non-sterile non-measuring), the manufacturer may make a declaration of conformity with the General Safety and Performance Requirements (GSPRs), based on a self-assessment without the involvement of a notified body.‡ For other medical devices, a notified body’s involvement is required.11,12,13

 Technical documentation in the EU

-Technical documentation that provides evidence of conformity with the Essential Requirements as specified in the directives is fundamental to the conformity assessment procedures.
-The Essential Requirements are listed in Annex I of the Medical Device Directive 93/42/EEC and its corresponding amendments (Table 1).
-The technical documentation should include relevant performance data, procedures, standards, labelling, certifications by a Notified Body and/or the manufacturer’s declaration of conformity.
+Technical documentation that provides evidence of conformity with the General Safety and Performance Requirements (GSPRs) set out in Annex I of the Regulation (EU) 2017/745.
+The technical documentation should include relevant performance data, procedures, standards, labelling, certifications by a notified body and/or the manufacturer’s declaration of conformity.
 The technical documentation must be maintained at the disposal of the Competent Authorities (national authorities in the EU Member States) for a period of five years after manufacture of the last product.
 Requests from Competent Authorities to view the technical documentation will usually be triggered by problems in the market.

-iiiA Notified Body is certification organization that the national authority (the Competent Authority) of an EU Member State designates to carry out one or more of the conformity assessment procedures described in the annex(es) of the EU Directives.
-It must be qualified to perform all the functions set out in any annex for which it is designated.10
+iiA notified body is certification organization that the national authority (the Competent Authority) of an EU Member State designates to carry out one or more of the conformity assessment procedures described in the annex(es) of the EU Directives.
+It must be qualified to perform all the functions set out in any annex for which it is designated.14

 The information presented in these articles is intended to outline the general processes, principles and concepts of the healthcare product development lifecycle.
 Since regulatory requirements are ever-changing, it is current only as of the date of publication and not intended to provide detailed instructions for product development.
 Every healthcare product is unique and therefore so is its associated product development lifecycle.
 Specific advice should be sought from a qualified healthcare or other appropriate professional.